terrelln/terrelln.github.io/index.md

 parent objects lifetime.
 However, this is not the case for the function `get()`, as evidenced by the dangling reference in the second buggy line.
-This is because we aren\'t returning a temporary subobject, we are returning an lvalue reference.
+This is because we aren't returning a temporary subobject, we are returning an lvalue reference.

-In the case you can\'t expose the member variable directly, I believe the fix is to overload on the objects reference type as follows.
+In the case you can't expose the member variable directly, I believe the fix is to overload on the objects reference type as follows.

 ```cpp